AI - Copilot

 The Sample-AI page includes the Natural Language Text to supply to Copilot; paste it, and press enter.
 It's shown in the diagram below in dark gray ("Use SQLAlchemy to...").

-Create database schemas from ChatGPT -- provide this prompt
+Create database model from Copilot -- provide this prompt

-Create a sqlite database for customers, orders, items and product
+Use SQLAlchemy to create a sqlite database named sample_ai.sqlite, with customers, orders, items and product

 Hints: use autonum keys, allow nulls, Decimal types, foreign keys, no check constraints.